-OFFICE OF THE GOVERNOR – News Release – Hawaii’s credit rating upgraded to highest levels in state historyPosted on Dec 11, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – Hawaii’s credit rating upgraded to highest levels in state historyPosted on Dec 11, 2019 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige announced that Fitch Ratings upgraded the state’s general obligation (G.O.) bond rating (credit rating), from AA to AA+ — based on the state’s resilient economy and continued strong performance.
 The upgrade, along with current ratings from Moody’s Investors Service (Aa1) and Standard & Poor (AA+) raises Hawai‘i’s G.O. bond credit ratings to the highest levels ever achieved in state history.

 The high ratings will help the state reduce its borrowing costs and increase savings for Hawai‘i taxpayers in future bond sales.